The following speakers are confirmed at the 2019 Wilton History Festival:

 William Herbert, the 18th Earl of Pembroke

-The first Wilton History Festival is enthusiastically supported by William Herbert, the 18th Earl of Pembroke.
-Lord Pembroke will be opening the festival’s Sunday Symposium, and has given the following statement regarding his patronage of the event:
+The first Wilton History Festival was enthusiastically supported by William Herbert, the 18th Earl of Pembroke, who is reprising his patronage for the 2019 event.

 University of Bristol

-Rebecca is the Wilton History Festival’s organiser.
-She is a Teaching Fellow in the Department of English at the University of Bristol, where she recently completed a PhD on women’s ownership and readership of Arthurian literature in late medieval and early modern England.
-She moved to Wilton in 2015 and was inspired by its rich history (especially the feisty St. Edith of Wilton!) to organise the Wilton History Festival.
-Rebecca is the Associate Series Editor for a forthcoming new series on book and publishing cultures with Cambridge University Press, and until recently was a Research Associate on The Academic Book of the Future project at University College London.
+Rebecca is the Wilton History Festival’s Director.
+She holds a permanent academic position in the Department of English at the University of Bristol, where she completed a PhD in 2017 on women’s ownership and readership of Arthurian literature in late medieval and early modern England.
+She moved to Wilton in 2015 and was inspired by its rich history (especially the feisty St. Edith of Wilton!) to organise the inaugural Wilton History Festival in 2017, and is reprising her role as director for the 2019 festival.

 Dr John Chandler